amr080/docs-template/docs/user/using-centrifuge/onboarding/index.md

 ## Onboarding as an US investor

-To invest in Centrifuge as an US investor you need to be an "Accredited Investor".
+To invest in XFT as an US investor you need to be an "Accredited Investor".

 #### What is an "Accredited Investor"?